 7. Celebrate Special Days Together

 The first year of a marriage prepares your relationship for the days ahead.
-Take this year seriously when it comes to celebrating special occasions.
-Your first date, your engagement anniversary, your spouse’s birthday – do something special for the two of you.
+Take this year seriously when it comes to celebrating special occasions. and milestones.
+Your first date, your engagement and wedding anniversaries, your spouse’s birthday – do something special for the two of you and create fond memories.
 A movie or a candle-light dinner at home works out just fine.
 These small celebrations will intensify your bond and light the spark of romance.

 8. Go On A Vacation Together